-(10) Reporting Due Dates; Extension of Due Dates.
-Reports will be required within 30 days after the company is created, but companies created before January 1, 2024, have one year to file the report - by January 1, 2025.
+(10) Reporting Due Dates; Extension of Due Dates; Legislative Proposals to Extend Due Dates.Reports will be required within 30 days after the company is created, but companies created before January 1, 2024, have one year to file the report - by January 1, 2025.
 Updated and corrected reports to report any change to information previously reported concerning a Reporting Company or its beneficial owners must be filed within 30 days of when the change occurred.
 A corrected report must also be filed to report any inaccuracies in a report within 30 days of becoming aware of the inaccuracy.